chef/knife-google/README.md

  * **INSTANCE_NAME**: required.
 The name to use when creating the instance.
  * **--gce-machine-type**: required.
 The machine type to use when creating the server, such as `n1-standard-2` or `n1-highcpu-2-d`.
  * **--gce-network**: The name of the network to which your instance will be attached.
 Defaults to "default".
+ * **--gce-subnet**: The name of the subnet to which your instance will be attached.
+Only applies to custom networks.
  * **--gce-image**: required.
 The name of the disk image to use when creating the server. knife-google will search your current project for this disk image.
 If the image cannot be found but looks like a common public image, the public image project will be searched as well.
     * Example: if you supply a gce-image of `centos-7-v20160219`, knife-google will first look for an image with that name in your currently-configured project.
 If it cannot be found, it will look in the `centos-cloud` project.
     * This behavior can be overridden with the `--gce-image-project` parameter.